Vicra/SQLiteDatabaseManager/README.md

 ![Create Connection Screenshot](https://github.com/Vicra/SQLiteDatabaseManager/blob/master/GithubImages/createConnection.PNG)

-Feature to add to you connections any existing SQLite batabase file you have.
-Currently only works with (.sqlite)
+Feature to add to your connections any existing SQLite database file you have.
+Currently only works with (.sqlite) extension files

 # Creating SQLite Database Files